 Domestic Infant Adoptions can be completed using private agencies or attorneys.
 Some choose to pursue a private adoption using an adoption facilitators.
-However, paid adoption facilitators are not allowed in D.C.
+However, paid adoption facilitators are not allowed in Washington D.C.

 International Adoption can only be complete by using an agency.
 The agency must also be accredited according to the Hague Act.